dario2994/pol2dom/README.md

 # pol2dom

 Tool to transform a Polygon problem package into a DOMjudge problem package.
-It does all the job and no human work is necessary after the conversion.
+It does all the job and no human intervention is necessary after the conversion.

 - Parses from the Polygon package: metadata (name, time limit, memory limit), samples, checker, interactor, input files, output files, solutions (submitted as jury submissions on DOMJudge).
 Checkers and interactors using testlib.h are supported transparently.
 - Generates the statement pdf (with the possibility of customizing the LaTeX template) starting from the statement sections written in polygon (legend, input, output, notes).
 The samples' explanations are detected from the notes section in polygon through the use of special markers (see [Samples explanation detection](#samples-explanations-detection) for the details).